 Science café runs every lunchtime for any pupil who needs extra help with classwork or homework.
-Pupils are helped by our Science Subject Ambassadors and Science teachers.
-In Science Club, Year 7 and 8 pupils complete GCSE-level practical activities and engineering challenges.
-Our KS3 and KS4 pupils have participated in local and national Science competitions, including the National Scientific Thinking Challenge.
-Pupils and students have also watched Science Live! university style lectures from a range of top scientists.
-At A-level, our students take part in the British Biology Olympiad and benefit from a range of trips and visits.
-These include trips to Jodrell Bank, CERN, Blue Planet Aquarium, Chester Zoo and a range of university departments to complete degree style experiments.
+Pupils are helped by our science subject ambassadors and science teachers.
+Each term we hold a Science Spectaculars where pupils in KS3 get the opportunity to take part in a range of themed science investigations.
+Our KS3 pupils this year have also had the opportunity to visit the International Space Station in Belgium.
+Our KS4 pupils have participated in local and national Science competitions, including the National Scientific Thinking Challenge.
+Pupils and students have also had the opportunity to attend Science Live! university style lectures from a range of top scientists.

+At A-level, our students have taken part in the British Biology Olympiad and benefit from a range of trips and visits.
+In the past, these have included, trips to Jodrell Bank, CERN, Blue Planet Aquarium, Chester Zoo and a range of university departments to complete degree style experiments.